-Mystery snails are a species of freshwater snails that can grow to be very large.
+Mystery snails are a species of freshwater snails with a diet of delicious algae, that can grow to be very large.
 The appetite of Mystery snails can consume algae like no other snail in a fish tank, and they have an interesting way about them as they roam around the tank-almost like their back is on fire!
 After all, these orange critters use bioluminescence for communication purposes; how cool is that?
 A great addition to any aquarium setup is the mystery snail.

 These algae eating Mystery snails are a fascinating addition to any aquarium tank and their other goldfish tank mates!
 A mystery snail can grow very large and cruise around the living space of your tank with your pet fish.
 You’ll be able to control their population growth by eliminating mystery snail eggs that they lay on the sides or lid, too!

 The Japanese Trapdoor Snail is a great tank mate for Fancy Goldfish because these snails grow well and there’s nothing better than the look of those shiny shells as the snails live with goldfish.
 They are also good algae eaters, and like to climb up a plant or cruise around the tank, which means you’ll be able to keep your aquarium clean with them around!

 However, it would be a wise idea if we lowered the water level in our tanks so that these snails can come out to breathe air without any worries when needed!
 Just make sure to cover your fish tank as they can be good escape artists.